Air2air/northworks/public/content/c-reviews-sfo-tote-stadt-9-08.md

 "Bruges and I are the same — we worship the most beautiful thing that is: the past," Paul exclaims to his solicitous friend Frank.

 A battle ensues between a fantasy dream world vs. the real world.
-The orchestra evokes the conflict and chaos within Paul's grief-ridden mind via neo-Wagnerian chromatic dissonances punctuated with passages of sublime calm as the massive ceiling tips to a precipitous angle, as though balanced on a razor's edge .
+The orchestra evokes the conflict and chaos within Paul's grief-ridden mind via neo-Wagnerian chromatic dissonances punctuated with passages of sublime calm as the massive ceiling tips to a precipitous angle, as though balanced on a razor's edge.
 The "real" room continues to deconstruct as its mirror image, appears at the back of the stage: reality melds into dream — or nightmare.

 "You're divided between life and death!" exclaims Frank.